Previous Post: The High Passes of Everest Trek – Parts 1 & 2 = From Kathmandu To Lukla To Namche Bazaar to Chhukung (click on title to access)

 Our itinerary included only one of the two objectives- Kala Patthar.
 In retrospect, it was the right choice given the schedule we were following.
 Independent trekkers could always visit Base Camp one day, stay at Gorak Shep for the night, and then climb to the top of Kala Patthar the next morning before walking back down to Lobuche.

 Everest Base Camp sits at the top of the Khumbu Glacier- the left lower middle of the image above.
 Walking to the Base Camp would give you a great close-up view of the Icefall that represents the first significant challenge faced by summiteers.
 One thing it doesn’t give you is an actual view of the summit!
-Given the reality that I will never stand on the top of Everest , this 3D Youtube video was a nice vicarious experience.
+Given the reality that most of us will never stand on the top of Everest, hiking to the top of Kala Pathar is the best vantage point.

 If you want to check out a remarkable panorama, then this one by David Breashears, stitched together from 400 images he took from a viewpoint above Everest Base Camp in 2012, is a must-see.
 The detail is so fine that you can zoom in on the tents of Base Camp and, if you go back down the Khumbu Glacier, you can see the buildings which make up Gorak Shep.
 You can even see the trail leading down to them.

 If you want some help visualizing the ascent from Base Camp to the top of Everest, this 3D recreation of the route will give you a wonderful perspective on what people are paying agencies $60,000. to experience.